NYC Ferry: Proposal and planning

 Some of the ferry's six proposed routes were originally supposed to be operational in June 2017, but the implementation date was later moved to May 1.
 Under the 2015 plan, the whole system was expected to come into full service by 2018.
 The system includes routes that were formerly under NY Waterway, most notably the East River route.
 There would be at least 18 boats needed for rush-hour operation.
 Twelve boats would be deployed in 2017, while the other six would be put in service the next year.
 The number of boats was later revised slightly to 20, including three boats that would be upgraded later.
 The creation of the ferry system was supposed to relieve some of the load of the city's transportation system, which is largely "the footprint of an early-19th-century transit map" according to Deputy Mayor Alicia Glen, and cannot accommodate the city's fast population growth.
 As a result of projected desire for the ferries, annual ridership was expected to eventually reach 4.5 million to 4.6 million.
 Even though this amounted to only about 12,500 daily riders (compared to the New York City Subway's 5 million riders each weekday), one fellow at the Manhattan Institute said that "every person you're not cramming on to the trains helps".
 New York City's deputy mayor for housing and economic development stated, "Our aim is to make this thing as big as possible."

-Planning

 In March and April 2015, the city started the process of environmental review for Citywide Ferry.
 The city requested the draft of the Environmental Impact Statement (EIS) on August 12, 2015, which was completed by April 18, 2016.
 After public comment, the final EIS was approved on July 28, 2016.
 The project also had a City Environmental Quality Review, which analyzed the ferry's effects on open space, urban design, natural resources, nearby transportation, noise pollution, air quality, the environment, and public health.